Nonso30/alx-system_engineering-devops/0x00-shell_basics/README.md

 script for deleting
-script for removing  a directory script for changing to a directory script for listing every filke and directory
+script for removing  a directory script for changing to a directory script for listing every filke and directory script for printing